fossabot/commitgpt/README.md

-# gptcommit
+# commitgpt

-gptcommit assists developers in generating high-quality commit messages for their version control systems, such as git.
+commitgpt assists developers in generating high-quality commit messages for their version control systems, such as git.